eepeete992277/baseline-testing/README.md

 -installs and configures impacket, proxychains, python-pip, responder, mitm6, impacket, covenant, and dotnet core

 cowboyrecon.sh
 -responder-runfinger scan .
-We are trying to identify hosts which are vulnerable to MS17, and
+We are trying to identify hosts which are vulnerable to MS17, SMB Signing State, Null Session Presence

 sockparse.sh
 -pipe or copy form ntlmrelayx socks list to parse list into files that can be piped into for loops for registry dump and share Enumeration
 -quick check for service accounts in secretsdump, if true, the scripts starts svcChk.sh

 svcChk.sh